 Il Lake Garda is the largest Italian lake and boasts one surface of about 370 sq. km that extends over three regions, the Lombardy, Veneto and Trentino Alto Adige.
 To the north it has a narrow funnel shape while to the south it widens and is surrounded by morainic hills that make the landscape sweeter.

 In the lake are present five islands small size.
-The largest is the island of Garda, on which in 1220 Saint Francis of Assisi he founded a monastero, later suppressed in the eighteenth century, and on which today stands a nineteenth-century palace in Venetian neo-Gothic style.
+The largest is the island of Garda, on which in 1220 San Francesco d'Assisi he founded a monastero, later suppressed in the eighteenth century, and on which today stands a nineteenth-century palace in Venetian neo-Gothic style.
 The second largest island is theisland of San Biagio, known as "Of the Rabbits" by virtue of the fact that in the sixteenth century there were a large number of hares and rabbits among the local fauna.
-Being short distance from the coast, in dry periods can be reached on foot.
+Being a short distance from the coast, in dry periods it can be reached on foot.

-Already fromRoman times on the shores of the lake there were magnificent villas conceived as places dedicated to relaxation, thanks to the extraordinary naturalness of the place.
+Already starting fromRoman times on the shores of the lake there were magnificent villas conceived as places dedicated to relaxation, thanks to the extraordinary naturalness of the place.
 In particular Sirmione it was a privileged place for the presence of sulfur springs , in fact here are the archaeological remains of one of the three most important Roman testimonies on the lake, one Roman Village known as Caves of Catullus.

-In the last few years a type tourism has also taken place hiking, for which they have been made appropriate infrastructure and an extraordinary one "Fun tourism", thanks to the creation of important theme parks, such as Gardaland, the most visited Italian amusement park.
+In the last few years a type tourism has also taken place hiking, for which they have been made appropriate infrastructure and an extraordinary one "Entertainment tourism", thanks to the creation of important theme parks, such as Gardaland, the most visited Italian amusement park.